 Kohelet: A Cantata in Five Movements

-I started the project in early 2018.
+I started work on Kohelet early in 2018.
 By spring, I had sketched out the first and third movements.
-At a salon concert in late April, I presented the third movement, a love duet, with bass-baritone Kerry Wilkerson and Metropolitan Opera soprano Danielle Talamantes, for whose voices I penned the bass-baritone and soprano solo parts, respectively.
+At a private salon concert in late April in Warrenton, Virginia, I presented the third movement love duet with my friends Kerry Wilkerson and Metropolitan Opera soprano Danielle Talamantes, for whose voices I penned the bass-baritone and soprano solo parts, respectively.

 Combining Biblical Hebrew verse with lush, modal melodies, energetic meters and colorful harmonic textures, Kohelet offers an ecumenical blend of Judaic antiphonal singing and Christian choral tradition.
 The Hebrew text was adapted from Ecclesiastes and transliterated by my wife Lauren, a Hebrew speaker and linguist by training (and lawyer, by profession).
 One of twenty-four books of the Tanakh, or Hebrew Bible, it is also one of the canonical Wisdom Books in the Old Testament of most Christian denominations.

-Ecclesiastes is the Greek translation of the Hebrew word, Kohelet, which means “one who gathers others together” or “teacher.”
-The bass-baritone soloist sings the part of the Kohelet—King Solomon according to tradition—while the soprano soloist sings the part of his expectant bride in the third movement love duet adapted from the Song of Songs.
+Ecclesiastes is the Greek translation of the Hebrew word, Kohelet, which means “one who gathers others together” or, more commonly, “teacher.”
+The bass-baritone soloist sings the part of the Kohelet—King Solomon according to tradition—while the soprano soloist sings the part of his expectant bride in the third movement love duet adapted from Song of Songs.

 For me, Kohelet is an examination of the age-old question about the meaning of life.
-“Ecclesiastes is the greatest single piece of writing I have ever known,” said American novelist Thomas Wolfe, “and the wisdom expressed in it the most lasting and profound."
 Its wise sayings are embedded in the popular consciousness: Vanity of vanities, all is vanity.
 There is nothing new under the sun.
 For everything there is a season, and The race is not to the swift.

-Some say it’s hard to tell whether Kohelet is life-affirming or pessimistic.
-One thing is for sure, the Kohelet says it’s more important to live wisely and enjoy the simple pleasures of life within a morally grounded framework than to wantonly pursue wealth, fame or power.
+Some say it is hard to tell whether Kohelet is life-affirming or pessimistic.
+One thing is for sure, the narrator says it is more important to live wisely and enjoy the simple pleasures of life within a morally grounded framework than to wantonly pursue wealth, fame or power.
 “Chasing after the wind,” he calls it.
 He admonishes us to look at joy as a state of inner being so that we remain steady in the face of life’s challenges.
-Sage advice for our time, I’d say.
+Sage advice for our time, I would say.

 I. Hakol Havel (All is Vanity)